adotterer/practice-for-week-08-fetch-from-server/README.md

 You will know you sent the correct fetch request when the browser is redirected to the new dog's page.

-## Phase 4: postNewDogUserInput(name, age)
+## Phase 4: postNewDogV2(name, age)

-This time you'll be posting a dog from the user's input.
-Don't worry-- the `name` and `age` values come from the `postNewDogUserInput(name, age) ` functions parameters.
-You should be able to restructure your last request to be more dynamic now.
+You can hard code a new dog now, but you want your code to be more dynamic.
+This time you'll be posting a dog to the server based on the user's input.
+Don't worry-- your colleagues wrote the code to get the `name` and `age` from the HTML and pass them in as arguments to this function.
+You should be able to restructure your last request from Phase 3 to be more dynamic now.

 Implemented correctly, when you fill out the input boxes, whatever dog name and age you input will be added to the server.